pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ### Webhooks

-Webhooks allows you to set up integrations and subscribe to specific events in the Phoebe Dashboard.
+Webhooks allows you to set up integrations from third-party applications and subscribe to different events in the Phoebe Dashboard.
 When an event is triggered, you will receive a notification.
 This feature is workspace-specific, so anyone who has Admin permissions has access.

 #### Create A Webhook